A hilarious, moving and genuinely helpful guide to surviving anxiety by Aaron Gillies, aka @TechnicallyRon

 'I LOVED it because it's good to know that I'm not the only one pretending everything's fine, even when everything is fine' Juno Dawson, author of The Gender Games

 'Hilarious and deeply insightful' Dean Burnett, author of The Idiot Brain There are plenty of books out there on how to survive a zombie apocalypse, all-out nuclear war, or Armageddon.
 But what happens when it feels like the world is ending every single time you wake up?
-That's what having anxiety is like - and How to Survive the End of the World is here to help.
-Or at least make you feel like you're not so alone.
+That's what having anxiety is like - and How to Survive the End of the World is here to help you through the day, remind you that you're not alone, and learn to laugh in anxiety's face.

 From helping readers identify the enemy, to safeguarding the vulnerable areas of their lives, Aaron Gillies will examine the impact of anxiety, and give readers some tools to fight back - whether with medication, therapy, CBT, coping techniques, or simply with a dark sense of humour.